rsksmart/utilities/tests/README.md

 }
 ```

 The account address should have enough balance and the node should sign transactions.

-Then, invoke the program:
+Internally, the library
+is using `eth_sendTransaction`.

+### Counter Stressing

+It compiles a contract, deploy a instance to a node, and invokes a transaction incrementing a counter.

+Run:

 ```js
 node [-h|--host <hostaddress>] [-c|--count <count>] [-f|--from <accountaddress>]